Expat Finland Site Information

 - About 1450 unique pageviews per day

-- About 85% were 'organic' i.e. visitors arrive directly at the desired Expat Finland page from a search engine; Google accounts for about 96% of organic traffic
+- 85%-90% 'organic' i.e. visitors arrive directly at the desired Expat Finland page from a search engine.
+Google accounts for about 96% of organic traffic

-- About 10% of visitors came 'direct' i.e. typed the Expat Finland address into their browser or had it bookmarked
+- About 10% of visitors come 'direct' i.e. type the Expat Finland address into their browser or have it bookmarked

 - Average time spent on page: 2-3 minutes

 - Geographic location: Varies greatly from page to page ex.
 Work Permits, mostly foreign origin and Supermarkets, mostly local origin

 - Mobile traffic: Expat Finland is smartphone and tablet-friendly.
 The percentage of visitors using mobile devices has increased from 12% in February 2014 to 46% in January 2019.

 Expat Finland only lists reputable companies, which is one reason it has gained trust.
 Companies featured at Expat Finland gain the benefit of that trust.

 WOT Services Oy is a Finnish company running the Web Of Trust (WOT) website reputation rating service.
 Reputations are primarily based on user ratings submitted from site visitors worldwide.
 However, as of 2019 WOT is providing far less information than they used to.